juxt/astro-website/src/pages/blog/point-of-consultancies.md

 Dysfunctional development teams are easy to find - be it bloated costly projects dependent on cycling in freelancers, or tightly micro-managed hierarchies that follow process dogma.
-It is still commonplace to find organisations where talented developers are referred to as the _techies_, to be pushed down below the architects and scrum masters.
+It is still commonplace to find organizations where talented developers are referred to as the _techies_, to be pushed down below the architects and scrum masters.

 Software development is an expensive and difficult business to get